somleng/somleng-scfm/docs/USAGE.md

 #### Scopes

 `CALLOUT_PARTICIPATION_RETRY_STATUSES` configures the phone call statuses in which to retry (defaults to `failed`).
-Used in the [CalloutParticipation.remaining scope](https://github.com/somleng/somleng-scfm/blob/master/app/models/callout_participation.rb)
+Used in the [CalloutParticipation.remaining scope](https://github.com/somleng/somleng-scfm/blob/master/app/models/callout_participation.rb), possible values are statuses defined in [PhoneCall](https://github.com/somleng/somleng-scfm/blob/master/app/models/phone_call.rb).

 `PHONE_CALL_TIME_CONSIDERED_RECENTLY_CREATED_SECONDS` configures the age in seconds in which a phone call is considered recently created (defaults to `60`).
 Used in the [PhoneCall.not_recently_created scope](https://github.com/somleng/somleng-scfm/blob/master/app/models/phone_call.rb)